 - Quorn can be used as a substitute, though it should not be given more than once per week

-- Vitamin C helps to increase iron absorption from vegetarian sources of iron.
-Providing fruit and/or vegetables with meals will support this
+- Vitamin C helps to increase iron absorption from vegetarian sources of iron, so be sure to provide fruit and/or vegetables with meals and snacks

-- There should be one meat free day for all children across your setting once per week.
+- There should be one meat- free day for all children across your setting, once per week.
 So include vegetarian sources of protein on these days